dough10/PolySonic/README.md

 0.2.5

-- fix bug that caused app to display no albums if attempting to removing a folder filter to display all folders.
+- fix bug that caused app to display no albums if attempting to remove a folder filter to display all folders.

 - timer for mini player on album wall to hide on paused music extended to 10 mins from 2 mins.